 Error in Python can be of two types i.e. Syntax errors and Exceptions.
 Errors are the problems in a program due to which the program will stop the execution.
 On the other hand, exceptions are raised when some internal events occur which changes the normal flow of the program.

 The difference between Syntax Error and Exceptions

-Syntax Error: As the name suggest this error is caused by wrong syntax in the code.
+Syntax Error: As the name suggests this error is caused by the wrong syntax in the code.
 It leads to the termination of the program.

 In the above example raised the ZeroDivisionError as we are trying to divide a number by 0.

 Note: Exception is the base class for all the exceptions in Python.
 You can check the exception hierarchy here.

 Let us try to access the array element whose index is out of bound and handle the corresponding exception.

 A try statement can have more than one except clause, to specify handlers for different exceptions.
 Please note that at most one handler will be executed.